futurepaul/bdk-cli-tutorial/README.md

 > I started with a master key with a fingerprint of 0f056943.
 > Because this is native segwit I'll use the BIP84 derivation scheme.
 > I'm on testnet.
-> I'm picked "0" when Coldcard asked my what my account number is.
+> I picked "0" when Coldcard asked me what my account number is.
 > Here is the actual Xpub that key 0f056943 generated at the 84h/1h/0h derivation path.
 > This is not a change address.
+> I want to be able to make a bunch of addresses from this one xpub.

 If this is still stressing you out, one nice think about using BDK and the underlying `rust-bitcoin` library is that there are a lot of mistakes you can make that are now compile time errors.
 And since all your strings — like addresses and descriptors — will be parsed into Rust types like `Address` and `Descriptor`, malformed values will usually throw a helpful error.
 For instance, if you try to build a descriptor string by hand and get some aspect wrong there's a good chance that will let you know what's up.